sheinhtetsai99/oct-tf-idf-legacy/README.md

     }
     ```

-1. Create docker secret registry
+1. Create docker secret registry with the below as the body
     ```sh
     {
         "data": {